 We provided a 2 week Summer Club, including transport and intensive staffing, for 14 children with complex support needs.
 One tailored week for older and one for younger pupils.

 An activity and play based club for children unable to access community run schemes due to their high level care needs.

-We provided a 4-day group summer activity programme for up to 30 children and young people with cerebral palsy and related conditions.
+We provided a summer activity programme for 18 children and young people with cerebral palsy and related conditions.

-This physically active and challenging programme, led by therapists, aimed to provide fun activities to help improve the children and young people’s functional postural and mobility skills, enabling their parents/carers to get a break and/or spend time with siblings.
+The physically active and challenging programme, led by therapists, provided a variety of fun activities to promote functional postural and mobility skills through participation in sports and arts, thereby enabling the children and young people’s parents/carers to get a break and/or spend time with their siblings.